Northgate (SA)

 Northgate was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Northgate's population shows high cultural diversity, with 36.5% born overseas and 38.2% speaking a language other than English at home.
-Christianity is the predominant religion in Northgate, accounting for 46.2%.
-The 'Other' religious category comprises 4.6%, slightly higher than Greater Adelaide's 5.3%.
+Northgate has a high cultural diversity, with 36.5% of its population born overseas and 38.2% speaking a language other than English at home.
+Christianity is the main religion in Northgate, making up 46.2% of the population.
+The most significant overrepresentation is in the 'Other' category, comprising 4.6% of Northgate's population compared to 1.8% across Greater Adelaide.

 Frequently Asked Questions - Diversity